...

 Kōnan Sanzan (湖南三山)

-Located south of Lake Biwa, the Kōnan Sanzan comprises three temples erected in the 8th century.
+Located south of Biwako Lake in Shiga, the Kōnan Sanzan comprises three temples erected in the 8th century.
 Filled with many maple trees, the autumn foliage in Kōnan Sanzan is one of the best in the area.
+Each of the three temples contains at least one Japanese National Treasure.
+With beautiful gardens, ponds, and even a waterfall in the area, Kōnan Sanzan should be at the top of your to-see list when visiting Shiga Prefecture.

 For more information, please refer to our Kōnan Sanzan article.

-Last but not least on our list of the best attractions in Shiga Prefecture is a visit to MIHO MUSEUM, located deep in the mountainous area in western Kōka.
+Last but not least on our list of the best attractions in Shiga Prefecture is a visit to Miho Museum, located deep in the mountainous area in western Kōka.
 Surrounded by cherry trees and rich nature, the museum grounds are absolutely stunning.

 The Best Places to Visit in Shiga Prefecture for Fall Foliage Hunting